KrishnaDistributedcomputing/AIPTest/BestPractices for using Search-UnifiedAuditLog.md

+### What are RecordType
+RecordType: The workload that generated the record.
+Examples of different types of events that can be found using the Search-UnifiedAuditLog cmdlet include:
+1. Adding a member to a group in Azure Active Directory(**AzureActiveDIrectory**)
+2. Updating mailbox properties in Exchange (**ExchangeAdmin**)
+3. Deleting a file in SharePoint (**SharePointFileOperation**)
+4. A user logging onto Microsoft Teams ((**MicrosoftTeams**)
+5. AIP Heartbeat(**AipHeartbeat**)

+These events can be searched for and tracked using the Search-UnifiedAuditLog cmdlet, which allows you to filter and view the details of the events that are recorded in the unified audit log.

 ## Understanding Search-UnifiedAuditLog

 1. The audit log is a tool that records events from a range of workloads.
 The Search-UnifiedAuditLog cmdlet can be used to search and retrieve data from the audit log.
 It's important to understand how to use this cmdlet effectively, particularly when it comes to interpreting the information in the AuditData property, as different workloads insert different types of information into this property.